IDinsight/MCPDemo/README.md

     1. From the backend directory, run `python src/mcp_demo/entries/fastapi_app.py`: This will start the FastAPI server on `http://localhost:8000`.
     2. Go to [http://localhost:8000/docs](http://localhost:8000/docs) to view and interact with the backend API routes.
 5. **Initialize user and client**
     1. Create a new user using the `/user/register-first-user` endpoint in the FastAPI docs.
-Use the following credentials:
+Use the following payload:
         - `username`: `user1`
         - `password`: `user1`
         - You should see the following response: